gm3/vTuber/README.md

 # vTuber-Virtual-Production-Studio-Assets

 ![](https://i.imgur.com/2kgB34a.jpg)
+(Legacy Asset Pack, Please see updates)

 ## Summery
 This is an asset pack for doing virtual productions.
 You can apply these assets and workflows to your games, or vr simulations to capture multi-camera realtime footage from within a video game running Unity3d.
 This package would be a good starting point for anyone interested in a do-it-yourself approach to making virtual productions inside Unity.
-If you would liek to support this project please donate to http://streamlabs.com/boomboxheads to help cover development costs, if you are a cryptohomie my ETH addy is 0x670A6EB62f5146d4B3B40C7b58AA31d175E3d6Fb much love!
+If you would like to support this project please donate to http://streamlabs.com/boomboxheads to help cover development costs, if you are a cryptohomie my ETH addy is 0x670A6EB62f5146d4B3B40C7b58AA31d175E3d6Fb much love!

 Inside Unity, you can import / create your own set and then use this camera system to help you speed up production with access to 9 cameras, and 12 overlay slides.